Certified Lymphedema Therapist

 Sam is passionate about working with individuals during and after their cancer treatments, managing side effects of treatments including loss of range of motion and strength, fatigue, axillary cording, neuropathy and lymphedema.
 Her treatments can include manual therapy, therapeutic exercise, adapted clinical yoga, manual lymphatic drainage, compression therapy, return to work programs and education.
 She has also worked with individuals needing palliative care, helping them to remain comfortable and working on goals they wish to achieve.

-Away from the treatment table, Sam loves to travel the world with her husband, play with her crazy little dog Gus, knit, eat delicious food and search for the next great cup of coffee.
+Away from the treatment table, you'll find Sam traveling the world with her husband, volunteering at Share food bank, playing with her crazy little dog Gus, knitting, eating delicious food and searching for the next great cup of coffee.

 Marilaine Delisle Photography